History of the Franco-Americans: Louisiana

-During the period of French colonization in the Americas (1534-1763), France divided up all of its land into five territories; Canada(Providence of Quebec), Acadia, Hudson Bay, Newfoundland and Louisiana.
+During the period of French colonization in the Americas (1534–1763), France divided up all of its land into five territories; Canada (Providence of Quebec), Acadia, Hudson Bay, Newfoundland and Louisiana.
 In The Treaty of Utrecht, France ceded to Great Britain its claims over mainland Acadia, Hudson Bay, and Newfoundland.
 After this treaty the colony of Cape Breton Island was established as the successor to Acadia.

 By 1679, La Louisiane française or French Louisiana was an administrative district of New France.
-Under French control from 1682–1762 and 1802–04, the area was named after Louis XIV, by French explorer René-Robert Cavelier, Sieur de la Salle.
+Under French control from 1682 to 1762 and 1802 to 1804, the area was named after Louis XIV, by French explorer René-Robert Cavelier, Sieur de la Salle.
 It initially covered a vast territory that included most of the drainage basin of the Mississippi River and stretched from the Great Lakes to the Gulf of Mexico and from the Appalachian Mountains to the Rocky Mountains.
 Louisiana was split up into two regions, known as Upper Louisiana, Upper Louisiana's land began north of the Arkansas River, and Lower Louisiana.
 The modern U.S. state of Louisiana is after the historical region, although it occupies only a small portion of what it originally was meant to have.

 French pioneers explored the area began during the reign of King Louis XIV, while French Louisiana was not greatly developed, due to the deficiency of human and financial resources.
 As the result of France's defeat in the Seven Years' War, France was forced, in 1763, to relinquish the eastern part of the territory to the victorious British, and the western regions to Spain as compensation for Spain's loss of Florida.
 Direct French colonization ended with this transfer of authority, but Louisiana nevertheless remained a refuge for forcibly displaced Acadians (The Expulsion of the Acadians), who were dispersed across the Thirteen Colonies.
 This population became what we know as the Cajuns.

 France regained sovereignty of the western territory in the secret Treaty of San Ildefonso of 1800.
 But, strained by obligations in Europe, Napoleon Bonaparte decided to sell the territory to the United States in the Louisiana Purchase of 1803, ending France's presence in Louisiana.